saumyyaaaaa/realtime-chat-application/README.md

-This is a scalable, realtime chat application with Node JS, React JS, and ChatEngine.io which supports group chats, 1-on-1 chats, realtime messaging, image and file support, read receipts and more!
+This is a scalable, real-time chat application with Node JS, React JS, and ChatEngine.io that supports group chats, 1-on-1 chats, real-time messaging, image and file support, read receipts, and more!

-# Snapshots of the Project!
+## snapshots-of-the-project

 ![1](https://github.com/saumyyaaaaa/realtime-chat-application/assets/88661225/18edc8c1-0559-4c2f-a2b3-7098850cd1f8)